Jack Dreyer | Monday 19th June 2023 12:00pm

 Example of a cut and bulge in sidewall

 Irregular tyre wear

 Tyre wear occurs naturally.
 The speed that your tyres wear down is due to your driving style and how often you drive.
-Tyres under 1.6mm are below the legal limit and need to be changed.
-However, tyres that are under 3mm can wear down rapidly and lose grip.
+Tyre treads under 1.6mm are below the legal limit and need to be changed.
+Without good tyre treads you’ll not only struggle to brake but also accelerate and steer.